dc-atlas/bcml/doc/analysis.rst

         >>> source("mypathwayfile.r")

 .. warning:: SPIA needs to be installed, or the operation will fail.
-Also, the oepration will write a file to SPIA's installation directory: make sure your user account has sufficient rights to write there.
+Also, the operation will write a file to SPIA's installation directory: make sure your user account has sufficient rights to write there.

 .. note:: You will need the BCML-bundled version of SPIA (spia.r) in order to run analysis on the BCML-exported pathways.